cypressious/docs/docs/core/testing/unit-testing-visual-basic-with-mstest.md

 dotnet add reference ../PrimeService/PrimeService.vbproj
 ```

+>![IMPORTANT]
+>If the library you're testing targets `AspNetCore`, you'll need to add reference to both the `Microsoft.AspNetCore.App` and `Microsoft.AspNetCore.Mvc.Testing` packages.
+Also, set the SDK type in the project to the web SDK: `<Project Sdk="Microsoft.NET.Sdk.Web">`.

 You can see the entire file in the [samples repository](https://github.com/dotnet/samples/blob/master/core/getting-started/unit-testing-vb-mstest/PrimeService.Tests/PrimeService.Tests.vbproj) on GitHub.

 You have the following final solution layout: